Adwoa Safo’s absence helping Minority’s course in Parliament – Lecturer

 Addressing the Parliamentary Press Corp on Thursday, July 14, 2022, Alhaji Fuseini explained that the committee is yet to present its final report to the house for a decision to be taken on the matter.

-According to him, the committee has not finished its report let alone go head to declare the embattled Minister's seat vacant.
+According to him, the committee has not finished its report on the let alone go head to declare the embattled Minister's seat vacant.